Navillus-BV/sarahsu-co/src/data/pages/home.md

   ctas:
   - url: https://tidycal.com/sarahsu/intro-chat
     text: Let's Chat
-  content: |-
-    My promise to you is an open space to discuss what matters most to you and discover potential paths forward - Things like...
+  content: "My promise to you is an open space to discuss **what matters most to you**

-    * Determining what to do next in your career and life
-    * Navigating tricky interpersonal situations
-    * Building out communications and presentations
-    * Designing engaging in-person and virtual events
-    * Even just getting a little pick-me-up on a tough day

-    I'm not a coach and you're not a client - We are **creative partners exploring what's possible together** in the pursuit of lives well-lived.

-    Every conversation is different, because we are always changing - but you can generally expect **kindness, attention, and genuine interest in you** and your aspirations.
-Where we go from there is always an adventure!
+    and discover potential paths forward - This could be something like... \n\n* Determining what to do next in your career and life\n* Navigating tricky interpersonal situations\n* Building out communications and presentations\n* Designing engaging in-person and virtual events\n* Or even just getting a little pick-me-up on a tough day\n\nI'm not a coach and you're not a client - We are **creative partners exploring what's possible together** in the pursuit of lives well-lived.\n\nEvery conversation is different, because we are always changing - but you can generally expect **kindness, attention, and genuine interest in you** and your aspirations.
+Where we go from there is always an adventure!"
 href: "/"

 ---